Complex PTSD Symptoms Adults Overview

 Most people are familiar with post-traumatic stress disorder (PTSD), an anxiety disorder that results from a traumatic event, such as a natural disaster or car accident.
 However, a closely related condition called complex post-traumatic stress disorder (CPTSD) is becoming more widely recognized by doctors in recent years.
 CPTSD results from repeated trauma over months or years rather than a single event.

-Adults or children who have frequently endured traumatic events, such as violence, neglect, or abuse, may be diagnosed with PTSD based on complex PTSD symptoms.
-Complex PTSD is believed to be more serious if:
+Individuals who have frequently endured traumatic events, such as violence, neglect, or abuse, may be diagnosed with PTSD based on complex PTSD symptoms.
+Complex PTSD is believed to be more severe if:

-- The traumatic events that happened early in life.
+- The traumatic events happened early in life.

 - The person experienced the trauma for a long time.

 - The person was alone during the trauma.

 - There’s still contact with the person responsible for the trauma.

 A child’s development, including their behavior and self-confidence, can change as they get older because it may take years for the symptoms of complex PTSD to be diagnosed.
 As a result, adults with complex PTSD may lose trust in people and feel separated.